Solved | Can't Backup System to Removable USB Drive in Windows 11, 10, 8, 7

 Case: can’t backup system to USB

-It’s not a rare situation that you can’t backup system to USB because the USB drive can’t be identified or can’t be recognized as the valid backup location.
-Sometimes you might also see error messages of Volume Shadow Copy Service, or this drive cannot be used to store a system image because it is not formatted with NTFS, etc.
+It’s not a rare situation that you can’t backup system to USB because the USB drive fail to be identified or can’t be recognized as the valid backup location.
+Sometimes you might also see error messages of Volume Shadow Copy Service, or "this drive cannot be used to store a system image because it is not formatted with NTFS", etc.

 Everything happens for a reason.
 The purpose of this article is to analyze the common situations in which you cannot back up system to removable USB drive, and provide effective solutions.